Jessime/Jessime.github.io/_posts/2021-02-12-interview_frustrations.md

 And when they told me that I needed to prep a talk.

 The recruiter told me, "Don't be shy about reapplying for another position."
-Thank you, but no thank you.
+Thank you, but I'm probably good.

 Anyway, I wanted to share my presentation somewhere, so I guess I'll share it here.